JAForbes/blog/posts/refactoring-with-arrays.md

 #### Conclusion and Reflection

 Yes ternaries are nice, you use them I use them.
 Infact I think we should use them more!
 But arrays are really helpful when dealing with unsafe, unstructured data.
-We have an _array_ (har har) of combinators at our disposal, and we get a nice fluent, flat, composeable interface that encourages purity, clarity and separation of concerns.
+We have an _array_ of combinators at our disposal, and we get a nice fluent, flat, composeable interface that encourages purity, clarity and separation of concerns.

 It might seem unreadable at first to some.
-But, I recommend to take some time experimenting with this approach, I can't ever see a time I'd use something else.
+But so does a bunch of useful things at first (e.g. CSS Selectors).
+But, I recommend taking some time experimenting with this approach, I can't ever see a time I'd use something else.

 Unless of course, if TC39 ships the `|>` [pipeline operator](https://github.com/tc39/proposal-pipeline-operator).  😉

+Thank you for your time.

+If you have any thoughts or questions, please reach out on twitter [@james_a_forbes](https://twitter.com/james_a_forbes)

+> I'd like to thank [@barneycarroll](https://twitter.com/barneycarroll) for aiding in the refinement of the original draft of this post.